- Medicare enrollment in Maryland surpassed one million people as of April 2018.

 Medicare enrollment in Maryland

 The number of Maryland residents with Medicare coverage surpassed one million as of April 2018.
-By November 2018, it stood at 1,014,267.
-That’s less than 17 percent of the state’s population, compared with a little more than 18 percent of the United States population enrolled in Medicare.
+By July 2020, it stood at 1,054,500 — about 17 percent of the state’s population enrolled in Medicare.

-86 percent of Maryland’s Medicare beneficiaries are eligible based on their age (ie, they are at least 65 years old), while the other 14 percent are eligible due to a disability.
-Nationwide, 84 percent of Medicare beneficiaries are eligible due to age, while 16 percent are eligible due to disability.
+87 percent of Maryland’s Medicare beneficiaries are eligible based on their age (i.e., they are at least 65 years old), while the other 13 percent are eligible due to a disability that has lasted at least 24 months (people with ALS or end-stage renal disease do not have to wait 24 months for their Medicare coverage to take effect).
+Nationwide, 85 percent of people filing for Medicare benefits are at least 65 years old, while 15 percent are under 65 and eligible due to disability.

 Medicare Advantage in Maryland

-The availability of Medicare Advantage plans varies from one county to another.
-In St. Mary’s County, Maryland, there is just one Medicare Advantage plan available in 2019.
-But in Baltimore County and Montgomery County, there are 23 plans available.
+The availability of Medicare Advantage plans in Maryland varies from one county to another.
+In St. Mary’s County, there is just one Medicare Advantage plan providing service in 2020.
+But in Baltimore County and Montgomery County, there are 24 plans and 20 plans available, respectively.

-Medicare beneficiaries can switch back and forth from Medicare Advantage to Original Medicare or vice versa, each fall during the annual open enrollment period (October 15 through December 7).
-And as of 2019, there’s a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.
+Medicare beneficiaries can switch back and forth from Medicare Advantage to Original Medicare or vice versa each fall during the annual open enrollment period (October 15 through December 7).
+There is also a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can change to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.

 Medigap in Maryland